koliseoapi/help/content/agenda/agenda.md

 For example, to create an event with one day and two tracks:

-1. Go to the page of your Request for proposals and select the **Agenda** tab.
+1. Go to the page of your Call for Papers and select the **Agenda** tab.
 2. Click the **Add new day** link, and then click on the created day.
 3. Click the **Add new track** link, and then click on the created track.
 4. Click the **Edit track** button, set the name to "Track A" and click the **Save** button.